 In an interview with Esquire magazine, Martin has explained that similar to real-world events, the people in Westeros have been too engrossed in playing politics and fighting for power that they have become ignorant about the threat of the coming winter.

-Note that the conflict between the First Men and the Children of the Forest stemmed from the forming cutting down the trees that are both sacred and regarded as home for the latter.
+Note that in the television series, the conflict between the First Men and the Children of the Forest stemmed from the forming cutting down the trees that are both sacred and regarded as home for the latter.
 To respond against humankind, the Children created the Night King.

 The creation and rise of the Night King and his army of the undead have become one of the key plot points of the entire narrative.
 Interestingly, this threat, which is more significant than the politics and power play in Westeros, traces its roots from how the first men disturbed the natural environment.